Residential Dates: 1st – 3rd April 2020

 Applications for this event are now open.
 Please note that this form allows you to sign up for events run by several different colleges at Cambridge.
 You can tick all that interest you – you need only complete this form once, and it will be your application for all the events that you have ticked ‘yes’ to.
 Please read the first page of the form carefully, and make sure to check the eligibility requirements of each event that you are interested in.

 You can complete the application form here.
-The deadline to apply for the Humanities Residential is the 7th February 2020.
+The deadline to apply for the Humanities Residential is midday on the 7th February 2020.
 Late applications will not be accepted.

 Questions not answered on this page?
 Email the Schools Liaison Officers Ellie and Lizzie: email@example.com